Azure/bicep-lz-vending/main.bicep.parameters.md

 ![Parameter Setting](https://img.shields.io/badge/parameter-optional-green?style=flat-square)

 The location of the virtual network.
-Use region shortnames e.g. `uksouth`, `eastus`, etc. Defaults to the region where the ARM/Bicep deployment is targetted to unless overridden.
+Use region shortnames e.g. `uksouth`, `eastus`, etc. Defaults to the region where the ARM/Bicep deployment is targeted to unless overridden.

 - Type: String